Glacier Lake Outburst Floods

 A Glacial Lake Outburst Flood (GLOF) is a catastrophic release of water from a glacier lake, i.e. a water reservoir that has formed either at the side, in front, within, beneath or on the surface of a glacier.
 The dam that impounds the water body may be composed primarily of debris, bedrock or glacial ice.

 Ice-dammed lakes can develop at the margin of an advancing glacier, when side-valleys or depressions at the side of the glacier become blocked.
-Many such lakes formed in the past during former Ice Ages.
-Many ice-dammed glacier lakes form and drain repeatedly.
-Lake Merzbacher in Kyrgyzstan, which drains every year, is one of the most famous and best investigated ice-dammed glacier lakes in the world.
-Over time, as glaciers retreat, the support of the ice dam is removed and the lake may drain catastrophically, or remain trapped behind piles of debris (moraines) left behind by the former glacier.
-The recent 2013 GLOF disaster in Kedarnath, India, involved failure of such a lake.
+Many such lakes formed during past Ice Ages.
+Some ice-dammed glacier lakes form and drain repeatedly.
+For instance, Lake Merzbacher in Kyrgyzstan, which drains annually, is one of the most studied ice-dammed lakes globally.
+As glaciers retreat, ice dam support is removed, leading to catastrophic drainage or trapping of lakes behind moraines left by glaciers.
+The 2013 GLOF disaster in Kedarnath, India, involved such a moraine-dammed lake failure.

-Outbursts from lakes at the surface (supraglacial), within or beneath a glacier, have also been described across most mountain regions of the world, often triggered by heavy rainfall or enhanced melt during warm weather.
-Recent studies from the Tien Shan have shown that frequent monitoring is required to identify rapidly evolving dangerous situations.
-In Central Asia, these highly dynamic lakes, that can form and drain rapidly, are termed “non-stationary” lakes, and represent a special challenge for early warning and response strategies.
+Outbursts from lakes at the surface (supraglacial), within, or beneath glaciers have been documented worldwide, often triggered by heavy rainfall or enhanced melt during warm weather.
+In the Tien Shan region, frequent monitoring is critical for identifying rapidly evolving dangerous situations.
+In Central Asia, such dynamic lakes, known as “non-stationary” lakes, present unique challenges for early warning and response strategies.

 Given potential future expansion of lakes as the climate warms and glaciers melt, and the rapidly increasing exposure of residential, tourism, transport, and hydropower infrastructure higher into the alpine valleys, a significant increase in future GLOF risk is anticipated globally.
 Therefore, robust scientific assessments are urgently needed to underpin the design of response and mitigation strategies by national- and regional stakeholders.